 Each Director has entered into a formal letter of appointment with the Company, which sets out core terms of the director’s responsibilities and obligations to the Company.

-The performance of Key Management Personnel is conducted regularly by the Managing Director during the year, with a formal process conducted once a year by the Remuneration Committee.
+The performance of Key Management Personnel is reviewed by the Managing Director during the year, with a formal process conducted once a year by the Remuneration and Nominations Committee.
 Such performance is reviewed by comparing performance against pre-determined measures, examining the effectiveness of the individual and identifying areas for potential improvement.
-A review of Key Management Personnel was completed in January 2012.

-Further details of how the Company assesses the performance of the Managing Director and Key Management Personnel are set out in the Remuneration Report.
+Further details of how the Company assesses the performance of the Managing Director and Key Management Personnel are set out in the Remuneration Report in the Company's Annual Report.

 PRINCIPLE 2 – STRUCTURE THE BOARD TO ADD VALUE

-The Discovery Metals Board comprises the following Directors:
+At 30 June 2013, the Discovery Metals Board was comprised of the following Directors:

 - Stuart Bradley Sampson (Managing Director)